 Whether you’re in leadership or not, decision-making is a critical skill.
 As an introvert will often think before they speak or act, they make thorough and conscious decisions as a result.

 A big advantage when considering introverts vs. extroverts is that the former will seldom act on impulse.
 They take time to do their research, weigh up their options and determine the pros and cons before taking any leaps.
 This leads to informed decisions that have been considered after reflecting on different angles.

 Companies that hire introverts suggest that the key to getting the most out of their strengths is to cultivate an environment that allows employees to be themselves and work in the way that suits their personality.
 Here are some tips to help create an introvert-friendly workplace:

 Introverts can be reserved in large group settings and easily flustered when put on the spot.
-Encouraging multiple forms of communication is an easy way to keeping introverted employees engaged with their team mates.
-Consider opening up additional mediums of interaction (other than the phone), such as IM and texting, which provide quieter team members the ability to speak up in their own time.
+Encouraging multiple forms of communication is an easy way to keep introverted employees engaged with their teammates.
+Consider opening up additional mediums of interaction (other than the phone), such as IM and texting, which provide quieter team members with the ability to speak up in their own time.

 Traditional meetings can be intimidating or unproductive for people who like to reflect and absorb information before speaking.

 Whilst extroverts often thrive on bouncing ideas off other people, introverts often prefer to prepare and plan ahead.
 It’s as easy as clarifying the meeting objective/agenda in advance and giving employees an opportunity to do their homework and formulate ideas.
 Steps like this will go a long way towards promoting better collaboration and brainstorming, as well as generating better solutions.